integralfx/TempSensor/docs/LCD.md

 };
 ```

-The issue that comes with this approach is that you will need to make `LCD` a templated class since you don't know what `T` is.
+The issue that comes with CRTP is that you will need to make `LCD` a templated class since you don't know what `T` is.

 To solve this, we can use type-erasure which will convert the object pointer to `void*`.
 We store the address of the concrete implementation's object and the function pointer (note the extra `void*` parameter).
 We can use some template magic to capture `T` in the constructor, allowing us to call `T::Init()`.
 This is the `ILCD` class.

 We can then inject `ILCD` into `LCD` which means `LCD` only relies on the interface rather than the concrete implementation.
 This will allow us inject a fake `ILCD` during unit tests.

 `ILCD` and `LCD` could be merged but I wanted to keep the boilerplate code outside of the `LCD` class.

+This becomes very tedious to maintain as you will need to implement the function 3 times (`ILCDBase`, `ILCD` and the concrete class).
+I have opted to making `LCD` a template class which would mean more code space is used but that is not a concern for now.